Brewhan/MazeRunner/RUN_GUIDE.md

 &nbsp;

 ## What Port Should I Choose?:
 *This is where it can get interesting, usually when we run this, it is COM4, but on some devices this can turn into COM6/COM7/COM8/COM9 etc. - I can only advise you start with COM4 and then experiment to see which one actually works!
 In this example it is COM8.
-I know this because it disappears when i unplug the device.
+I know this because it disappears when I unplug the device.
 When you plug in the device, two extra COM entries will appear in this list.
 Make sure you choose the first of these two options!*

 ![port](/Resources/port.PNG "port")